WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod08/0801-Implement a failover cluster.md

 ### Scenario

 Contoso Ltd. has critical applications and services that need to be highly available.
-Therefore, you decide to implement failover clustering by using iSCSI storage.
-You will configure iSCSI storage to support your failover cluster, and then configure a failover cluster.
+Therefore, you decide to implement failover clustering by using Internet Small Computer System Interface (iSCSI) storage, which you'll configure to support your failover cluster, and then you'll configure a failover cluster.

 To configure a failover cluster, you plan to implement the core components for failover clustering, validate the cluster, and then create the failover cluster.
-After you create a cluster infrastructure, you plan to configure a highly available file server, and then implement settings for failover and failback.
-Additionally, you also will perform failover and failback tests.
+After you create a cluster infrastructure, you're going to configure a highly available file server, and then implement settings for failover and failback.
+Additionally, you'll also perform failover and failback tests.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Connect cluster nodes to iSCSI shared storage.

-2. Install the Failover Cluster feature.
+2. Install the **Failover Cluster** feature.

 3. Validate the servers for failover clustering.